jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 Robin to bring the Cape Town guys up to date with this.

-Ivan and Robin reports:
+Ivan and Robin reports: Ivan gave speeches at the JHB meetup to ask attendees to signup.

 Notes:

+* Investigate widgets/api from meetup.com to place the meetups on the dasa.org.za site.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Accounting